MicrosoftDocs/powerquery-docs/powerquery-docs/testframework/5-testformat.md

 ### Optional Settings file with *".settings"* extension

-The optional settings file is a Json file, which allows the command line parameters as key value pairs.
+The optional settings file is a Json file, which contains the configuration parameters as key value pairs.

-*Example for a Settings Files when the optional parameter query file is specified:*
+*Example for a Settings Files when the optional parameter query file specified:*

 ```json
 {